Najlah Feanny: Education and academic career

 Feanny holds a B.S.
 (1983) in Journalism from the University of Florida and an MFA (2009) in Design & Technology from Parsons, The New School for Design.
-After obtaining her MFA degree, she taught web design at Parsons, The New School for Design and York College of The City University of New York.
+After obtaining her MFA degree, she taught web design at Parsons, The New School for Design and York College, City University of New York.
 Currently, she is an adjunct assistant professor in the department of art and design at Montclair State University.